How a logistics strike in 'Foxhole' created a war like no other

 Not long after we enter the combat zone, I hear my first sounds of war.
 From out of the snow, booming explosions herald artillery shells carving out holes in the ground.
 Every so often, a shell falls closely enough to elicit a sound like a thunderclap, drawing nervous chuckles from our taut group.
 Every so often we pass bands of armed soldiers trooping along the roadside, which is where I learn that one of Foxhole‘s golden rules is to never walk on the roads: the importance of logistics is so great that there’s a good chance you’ll be outright ran over by a resupply truck if there’s even half a chance you’ll slow them down.

 Every small bump in the road raises my heart rate, and then I notice we’re slowly leaving the countryside.
 More and more buildings are dotting the area, and within no time we’re driving through what was once a city.
 Unlike the carefully maintained logistics buildings I’ve passed so far, there’s not a single structurally sound building in sight.
-“What you’re driving through right now is 20 days of intense Warden action to finally crack the town and take it. offences to get into the town and take it,” explains Knight.
+“What you’re driving through right now is 20 days of intense Warden action to finally crack the town and take it,” explains Knight.

 In what looks like a bombed-out town hall, our convoy rolls up and Squashy jumps out to talk with someone stood stoically in the snow.
 Squashy explains what we’re carrying and asks where we’re needed most, and the soldier points us in the direction of the explosions we’ve been hearing.